Pokeglitch/poketre2/abstract-rgbds/README.md

 If a super Interface is provided, the Interface will inherit all properties and methods from that Interface

 The new Interface can override these properties and methods.
-When override a method, the method of the super Interface can be accessed by called `super`
+When overriding a method, the method of the super Interface can be accessed by called `super`

 `super` will always refer to the method within a super Interface of the same name as the method from which it was called

 ### **Parameters**

-Each Interface has 4 different parameters which can be used to define attributes to an Instance of this Interface
+Each Interface has 4 different parameters which can be used to define members for an Instance of this Interface

 These parameters are:
   * `property` - To attach a property to the Instance
   * `method` - To attach a method to the Instance
-  * `from` - To assign a callback method for returning to Instance from a particular Interface
+  * `from` - To assign a callback method for returning to this Instance from a particular Interface
   * `forward` - To permit methods to be passed through to the next level of the Interface stack

 Each Instance of an Interface is also automatically assigned the following properties:
   * `Name` - The name of the Instance
   * `Isolate` - Whether or not methods higher up the Interface stack are accessible
-    * Default: `true`
+    * Default: `false`

-The standard is to assign properties to an instance is with `#`, and to assign macros to an instance with `@`

 While not mandatory, the standard for all pre-defined Contexts is to automatically adds the reference to the Instance self as the first argument to all method calls.
 (Same as how Python handles Classes).

 Therefore, the following is an example of setting an Interface as Isolated from within an Interface method:
 ```
-    def \1#Isolate = false
+    def \1#Isolate = true
 ```

 ---